braschke/PleiadesUserDocumentation/totp.md

 `Do you want to enable rate-limiting? (y/n)` **n**

 > **Shortcut** If you're sick of answering stupid questions, here is the shortcut to the command above: `google-authenticator -u -t  -D -f -W`

+> **ATTENTION WHEP USERS** You have two home directories: the NFS-based /common/home/*username* on top/higgs and /beegfs/*username* on the cluster nodes.
+Please configure TOTP on top/higgs and once you're finished with the step above, copy the file `.google_authenticator' to your /beegfs/*username* directory.

 ## Step 3: inserting the secret key into your phone app